i-amvengeance/Bios_Recruitment_files/Task_Description.md

 4.**Main1**: This class depicts the basic functions that can be done through student and graduatestudent classes by using getter and setter methods.
 It also shows a set of functions that can be performed when the class. is typed.
+Main and Main1 are two entirely different classes and the variables in them are completely independent of each other.